rdntech14/DesignPattern_Singleton/README.md

 3) Singleton pattern is used for logging, drivers objects, caching and thread pool.

-# To implement Singleton pattern
+# To implement Singleton pattern:

 1) Private constructor to restrict instantiation of the class from other classes.